awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-internetmonitor-monitor.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResourcesToAdd`  <a name="cfn-internetmonitor-monitor-resourcestoadd"></a>
-The resources to add to a monitor, which you provide as a set of Amazon Resource Names \(ARNs\)\.
+The resources to include in a monitor, which you provide as a set of Amazon Resource Names \(ARNs\)\.
+Resources can be Amazon Virtual Private Cloud VPCs, Network Load Balancers \(NLBs\), Amazon CloudFront distributions, or Amazon WorkSpaces directories\.
-You can add a combination of Virtual Private Clouds \(VPCs\) and Amazon CloudFront distributions, or you can add Amazon WorkSpaces directories\.
-You can't add all three types of resources\.
+You can add a combination of VPCs and CloudFront distributions, or you can add WorkSpaces directories, or you can add NLBs\.
+You can't add NLBs or WorkSpaces directories together with any other resources\.
 If you add only VPC resources, at least one VPC must have an Internet Gateway attached to it, to make sure that it has internet connectivity\.
 *Required*: No
 *Type*: List of String